brooklynrail/brooklynrail-platform/content/events/2020/09/anti-prison-activism-in-california-a-conversation-with-pete-brook.md

 event_platform:
   - zoom
 ---
-Please join us for the fourth installment of *Common Ground*, featuring a panel with **James King**, State Campaigner for the Ella Baker Center for Human Rights in Oakland, CA, and **Emiliano Lopez** and **Gregory Sale**, collaborators on the "Future IDs at Alcatraz" project, in conversation with **Pete Brook**, writer and social justice curator behind *[Prison Photography](https://prisonphotography.org/)*, on the urgent campaigns, successful strategies, and ongoing fights to which grassroots organizers in the Golden State are committed.
+Please join us for the fourth installment of *Common Ground*, featuring a panel with **James King**, State Campaigner for the Ella Baker Center for Human Rights in Oakland, CA, and **Emiliano Lopez** and **Gregory Sale**, collaborators on the *Future IDs at Alcatraz* project, in conversation with **Pete Brook**, writer and social justice curator behind *[Prison Photography](https://prisonphotography.org/)*, on the urgent campaigns, successful strategies, and ongoing fights to which grassroots organizers in the Golden State are committed.

 We will close with a reading by poet **Mona Kareem**.